mobily-enterprises/hooked-api/RELATIONSHIPS.md

 ### Key Terms

-- **comingFrom**: A relationship where the foreign key is IN THIS table
+- **belongsTo**: A relationship where the foreign key is IN THIS table
 - **hasMany**: A relationship where the foreign key is in ANOTHER table (expects multiple related records)
 - **hasOne**: A relationship where the foreign key is in ANOTHER table (expects one related record)
 - **through**: Specifies a join table for many-to-many relationships